rungalileo/galileo-university/README.md

 ### Automated Setup (Recommended)

+There is an automated setup script that supports macOS, Linux, and Windows on WSL terminal.
+If you are using Windows without WSL, follow to the manual setup instructions below.

 Run the setup script to automatically create a virtual environment, install dependencies, and configure your environment:

 ```bash